microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 public partial bool PhotosLoaded { get; set; } = false;
 ```

-1. Locate the end of `LoadImage` funtion and after the for loop add:
+1. Locate the end of `LoadImages` funtion and after the for loop add:
 ```c#
 PhotosLoaded = true;
 ```